lawrie/ulx3s_zx_spectrum/README.md

 To set up the ESP32 follow the instructions at https://github.com/emard/esp32ecp5.

-Upload the esp32/spiram.py file to the ESP32.
+Upload the esp32/spiram.py and roms/48.rom files to the ESP32.

 You can then upload a game from an SD card via the ESP32 by: